zzulueta/github-copilot-L400-exercises/Exercises/Exercises3.md

    - Testing strategy
    - Documentation requirements

+   Look at governance documents for guidance.
    Save to: docs/governance/change-proposals/YYYY-MM-DD-proposal-name.md
    ```
+5. Review and refine the proposal if needed.

 ### Part B: Execute Refactoring with Governance
 **Scenario**: Refactor the selected code while adhering to governance standards.